Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 - Have access to a ADL Store account (this is provided for you in the lab)
 - Have access to a Azure Blob Store account (this is provided for you in the lab)

+NOTE: There is a single blob store account used for all this HOL.

+# Part 0 - Preparation

+This lab requires remembering quite a few pieces of information in a number of places.
+So, keep track of the following items

+- The Subscription ID: ADLTrainingMS
+- The Resource Group name: PostTechReady
+- The name of an ADL Analytics account: msanalytics0
+- The name of an ADL Store account: msstore0
+- The name of an Azure Blob Store account: adltrainingblobs
+- the accesss kwey for the blob store account (will be provided by the lab instructor)

+Copy Sample Data
+go to ADLA account
+click on essentials
+CLick on Exppor sample jobs
+wait a few seconds
+If it says samples not set up click "copy sample jobs" CLick Copy Sample Jobs

 # Part 1 - Create an ADF Account